Compare Trade School

 Is personal training a good career choice?

-Personal training offers excellent opportunities for those passionate about fitness, with 14% job growth and 67,100 annual openings.
-The median salary is $46,910, though top trainers earn significantly more.
+Personal training offers excellent opportunities for those passionate about fitness, with strong job growth and demand.
+See the salary data above for current BLS figures.
 Success requires strong interpersonal skills, business acumen, and the ability to build and maintain a client base.

 Which personal training certification is best?